emkis/Talks/README.md

 ### [Using React Query to improve User Experience on products](https://github.com/emkis/Talks/tree/main/React%20Query)

-> Fev 2023 • Coming...
+> Fev 2023 • No video

-Description on the future...
+This talk was a beginner's introduction to React Query.
+The goal was to showcase some features of this tool and explain how they work behind the scenes.

 ## 2022